Axl-91/raycaster/README.md

 Under active development.

-Documentation and refactoring are in progress, and the tutorial is still in an early stage.
+Documentation and refactorings are in progress...

 ## Requirements